braindynamicslab/demapper/docs/_sources/index.rst.txt

 DeMapper
 ==============

-Welcome to DeMapper Toolbox (MATLAB version)
+Welcome to DeMapper Toolbox

 Usage:
 ------

+:doc:`simple`
+   Simplest entrypoint to running Mapper in MATLAB.

 :doc:`mapper`
    Details on Mapper implementation.
 Check :doc:`Tutorial 1<tutorial1>` for a step-by-step guide to using Mapper as a library.